 - 4. The Medical and Anti-Doping Commission is appointed as a Commission of the Council under Article 6.11(j) of the Constitution to provide the IAAF with general advice on all anti-doping and related matters, including in relation to these Anti-Doping Rules and the Anti-Doping Regulations. - 5.
-The Medical and Anti-Doping Commission shall consist of up to 15 members who shall meet at least once a year, normally at the end of each calendar year, in order to review the IAAF's anti-doping activities in the preceding 12 months and to establish, for the approval of the Council, the IAAF's anti-doping programme for the year ahead.
+The Medical and Anti-Doping Commission shall consist of up to 15 members who shall meet at least once a year, normally at the beginning of each calendar year, in order to review the IAAF's anti-doping activities in the preceding 12 months and to establish, for the approval of the Council, the IAAF's anti-doping programme for the year ahead.
 The Medical and Anti-Doping Commission shall also consult on a regular basis throughout the course of the year, as the need may arise. - 6.
-The Medical and Anti-Doping Commission shall have responsibility for the following further specific tasks under these Anti-Doping Rules: - (a) publishing the Anti-Doping Regulations, and amendments to the Anti-Doping Regulations, as often as may be required.
-The Antitogether with any additions or modifications to such documents or International Standards, or further procedures or guidelines, that may be deemed necessary to comply with these Anti-Doping Rules or otherwise pursue the IAAF's anti-doping programme.
-The Anti-Doping Regulations, and any proposed amendment to them, unless otherwise stated in these Anti-Doping Rules, must be approved by the Council.
-Upon giving its approval, the Council shall fix a date on which the Anti-Doping Regulations, or any proposed amendment to them, shall take effect.
-The IAAF Office shall notify the Members of this date and shall publish the Anti-Doping Regulations, and any proposed amendment to them, on the IAAF website.
+The Medical and Anti-Doping Commission shall have responsibility for the following further specific tasks under these Anti-Doping Rules:

+- (a) publishing the Anti-Doping Regulations, and amendments to the Anti-Doping Regulations, as often as may be required.
+The Anti-Doping Regulations shall comprise, either directly or by reference, the following documents issued by WADA: - (i) the Prohibited List; - (ii) the International Standard for Testing and Investigations; - (iii) the International Standard for Laboratories; - (iv) the International Standard for Therapeutic Use Exemptions; and - (v) the International Standard for the Protection of Privacy and Personal Information together with any additions or modifications to such documents or International Standards, or further procedures or guidelines, that may be deemed necessary to comply with these Anti-Doping Rules or otherwise pursue the IAAF's anti-doping programme.
-Doping Regulations shall comprise, either directly or by reference, the following documents issued by WADA:

-- (i) the Prohibited List; - (ii) the International Standard for Testing; - (iii) the International Standard for Laboratories; - (iv) the International Standard for Therapeutic Use Exemptions; and - (v) the International Standard for the Protection of Privacy and Personal Information